markr-ao/blog/data/blog/avoid-primitive-obsession-csharp-10.md

 CustomerBasket basket)
 ```

-With 9 consecutive string parameters, it is very easy for parameters to be misplaced when this constructor is invoked, for example, `country` being swapped with `zipCode`.
+With 9 consecutive string parameters, it is very easy for arguments to be misplaced when this constructor is invoked, for example, `country` being swapped with `zipCode`.
 If not manually detected, this bug can easily make its way into production code since both parameters have the same type (`string`).

 ## Solution